Why You Should Consider Spay and Neuter for Dogs and Cats in Greenville

 Benefits of Spay and Neuter for Dogs and Cats

 Male or female, no matter what breed, your pet will benefit from a perfectly timed spay or neuter surgery.
 The benefits include:

 - Reduction in undesirable behaviors such as mounting and urine-marking (males), heat cycles (females), and roaming to find a mate (both)

 - Reduced risk of developing certain medical problems including prostate enlargement (males) and mammary gland tumors (females)

 - Elimination of certain disease developments including testicular cancer (males), uterine and ovarian cancers and pyometra (females)

-Please contact us at (616) 754-9633 for more information about spays and neuters.
+Please contact us at (616) 754-9633 for more information about spays and neuters for dogs and cats.
 You can also schedule an appointment online for your puppy or kitten’s health check, during which we can discuss their surgery options.